Starting amount (present value).

 The Formula

-P is the initial principal, r is the annual interest rate as a decimal, n is the number of compounding periods per year, t is the number of years, and PMT is the periodic contribution adjusted to the compounding frequency.
-The first term calculates the growth of the lump sum.
-The second term calculates the future value of a series of equal contributions.
-Together they give the total future value of the investment.
+P is the initial principal. r is the annual interest rate as a decimal. n is the number of compounding periods per year (12 for monthly, 365 for daily). t is the number of years.
+PMT is the regular periodic contribution adjusted to the compounding frequency.
+The first term grows the lump sum.
+The second term computes the future value of a series of equal contributions.
+Together they produce the total future value.

 Step-by-Step Example